 Sir John is a celebrity makeup artist whose clients include Beyoncé, Serena Williams, and Priyanka Chopra.
-Most recently, he served as a judge on a TV show called American Beauty Star.
+Most recently, he served as a judge on Lifetime’s American Beauty Star.
 Here, he speaks out for the first time about getting dermal fillers.
 The following story was told to Garrett Munce and has been edited for length and clarity.

 When American Beauty Star first came out, I thought, Damn, I look so tired.
 When you see yourself from the outside, you start to look at yourself objectively.
 Everyone can understand what that’s like nowadays, because we're all selfie-obsessed.
 For me, being on TV was like looking in a mirror, and I was very self-conscious about my eyes.
 I asked my friend, who’s a former beauty director, what I could do.
 “Do you know of a great eye cream to get rid of this hollowness or puffiness or whatever I have?”
 I asked her.
 And she said, “Listen, I don’t know an eye cream, but I know a great dermatologist and her name is Dr. Dendy.”